Public and Patient Involvement (PPI) Research Unit

-The 2018 Public & Patient Involvement Summer School will take place 14th-15th June at University of Limerick.
+The 2018 Public & Patient Involvement Summer School took place 14th-15th June at University of Limerick.
 The Summer School is designed for individuals who wish to develop their knowledge and access resources for Public and Patient Involvement in health research.
 We welcome participation from community organisations, patient groups, researchers, health service providers and policy-makers 2018 PPI Summer School.

 November 2017 Our team is growing all the time!

 Welcome to postdoctoral researcher Dr Susann Huschke, who joins us as part of the Education & Health Sciences Research Development Fellowship programme.
 Susann is an anthropologist who researches the interconnected fields of migration, health, and sexuality/gender.
 She is currently developing a research project on maternal health and migration in Ireland.